0

 By asking about things that actually happened instead of what someone would hypothetically do, you have a better chance of predicting how they will actually respond.

-What’s the Difference Between Behavioral, Competency-Based and Situational Interview Questions?
+What’s the Difference Between Behavioral, Competency-Based and Situational Questions?

-Behavioral, competency-based, and situational are different types of interview questions that assess a candidate's suitability for a job.
+Behavioral, competency-based, and situational interview questions all evaluate a candidate's job suitability through different means.

 Behavioral questions examine how a candidate has dealt with actual experiences.
 They reveal a candidate's thought process, decision-making skills, and ability to handle challenges.
 For example, a behavioral question could be: "Tell me about your experience dealing with a difficult customer.
 How did you handle the situation?"